Close

 Changes You’ll Notice in Your Vagina After Childbirth

-It’s not just childbirth that can bring about changes; your pregnancy may not have been super kind to your lady parts too.
+It’s not just childbirth that can bring about changes; your pregnancy may not have been super kind to your lady parts, too.
 Post delivery, your vagina is going to look and feel different; things may return to normal anytime between 12 weeks to within a year of childbirth.
-Although you can’t expect everything to be exactly the same as it used to be before you pushed a baby out of that tiny opening, your resilient vagina WILL return to normal in all its glory, battle scars et al!
+Although you can’t expect everything to be exactly the same as it used to be before you pushed a baby out of that tiny opening, your resilient vagina WILL return to normal in all its glory, battle scars, et al.!

 In the Case of a Vaginal Delivery

-When it comes to a vaginal delivery, there’s no doubt that there will be plenty of changes, although it does depend on the individual.
+When it comes to vaginal delivery, there’s no doubt that there will be plenty of changes, although it does depend on the individual.
 Some of these are also applicable to those who had a caesarean delivery.

 1. Your Vagina is Going to Feel Super Sore